 The Company evaluated the impact of Topic 606 as it relates to the individual sale of RECs.
 In certain jurisdictions, there may be a lag between physical generation of the underlying energy and the transfer of RECs to the customer due to administrative processes imposed by state regulations.
 Under the Company's previous accounting policy, revenue was recognized as the underlying electricity was generated if the sale had been contracted with the customer.
 Based on the framework in Topic 606, for a portion of the existing individual REC sale arrangements where the transfer of control to the customer is determined to occur upon the transfer of the RECs, the Company now recognizes revenue commensurate with the transfer of RECs to the customer as compared to the generation of the underlying energy under the previous accounting policy.
 Revenue recognition practices for the remainder of existing individual REC sale arrangements remain the same; that is, revenue is recognized based on the underlying generation of energy because the contracted RECs are produced from a designated facility and control of the RECs transfers to the customer upon generation of the underlying energy.
-The adoption of Topic 606, as it relates to the individual sale of RECs, resulted in an increase in accumulated deficit on January 1, 2018, of \$20.5 million, net of \$0.3 million and \$4.5 million that was allocated to non-controlling interests and redeemable non-controlling interests, respectively.
-The adjustments for the year ended December 31, 2018, and the redeemable non-controlling interests adjustment is reflected within cumulative-effect adjustment is reflected within cumulative-effect adjustment in the redeemable non-controlling interests.
+The adoption of Topic 606, as it relates to the individual sale of RECs, resulted in an increase in accumulated deficit on January 1, 2018, of \$20.5 million, net of tax, and net of \$0.3 million and \$4.5 million that was allocated to non-controlling interests and redeemable non-controlling interests, respectively.
+The adjustments for accumulated deficit and non-controlling interests are reflected within cumulative-effect adjustment in the consolidated statements of stockholders' equity for the year ended December 31, 2018, and the redeemable non-controlling interests adjustment is reflected within cumulative-effect adjustment in the redeemable non-controlling interests roll-forward presented in Note 17.
+Non-controlling Interests.